-- Vision/Motivation: How well is the proposal motivated by addressing a grand challenge or challenges of fundamental science aligned with national priorities? - Convergence/Knowledge Sharing: To what extent will the proposed MIP substantially accelerate materials discovery and development beyond current approaches, through sharing of knowledge (tools, codes, samples, data and know-how)?
+- Vision/Motivation: How well is the proposal motivated by addressing a grand challenge or challenges of fundamental science aligned with national priorities?
+To what extent will the vision, if realized, have a transformative impact? - Knowledge Sharing: To what extent will the proposed MIP substantially accelerate materials discovery and development beyond current approaches, through sharing of knowledge (tools, codes, samples, data and knowhow)?
 How effective will the knowledge sharing mechanisms likely be?
-Does the MIP have a sound plan to take advantage of opportunities that the emerging data science provides? - Research: How well is the proposed in-house research focused and targeted to addressing a critical scientific challenge?
+Does the MIP have a sound plan to take advantage of opportunities that the emerging data science provides?

+- In-House Research: How well is the proposed in-house research focused and targeted to addressing a critical scientific challenge?
 How well does the proposed research use a tightly closed collaborative loop process with accelerated, iterative feedback among materials synthesis/processing, materials characterization, and theory/modeling/simulation? - Infrastructure: To what extent does the proposed MIP meet a critical infrastructure need for the materials community?
 What is the degree of uniqueness of the proposed key instruments for materials synthesis/processing and materials characterization in the national context?
 Do the proposed instruments enable new ways of synthesis/processing of complex materials?
-Are the plans and timelines for equipment acquisition, development, and commissioning well thought out? - Facility Operation: Are the plans for the user facility operation (e.g., access modes, user proposal review and selection process, staffing, instrument time/resource allocation, user training, and safety) well thought out?
-To what extent does the MIP provide access to a diverse group of users (including those under-represented in science and engineering), and from a broad range of academic institutions in the United States (e.g., R1 and non-R1 institutions, minority serving institutions)? - range of academic institutions in the United States (e.g., R1 and non-R1 institutions, minority serving institutions)?
-Education/Training: To what extent will the proposed platform serve as an educational focal point for training the next generation of instrument developers and users? - Knowledge Transfer: To what extent does the proposal include industrial involvement through, for example, sharing instruments, samples and expertise, for commercialization of new instruments and deployment of novel materials?
+Are the plans and timelines for equipment acquisition, development, and commissioning well thought out?
+For tool development, does the proposal have a comprehensive and realistic analysis of risks and a sound mechanism to address the risks? - User Facility Operation: How well-conceived are the plans for the user facility operation (e.g., access modes, user proposal review and selection process, staffing, instrument time/resource allocation, user training, and safety)? - Training: To what extent will the proposed platform serve as an educational focal point for training the next generation of instrument developers and users? - Broadening Participation: To what extent is the plan strategic and likely to meet the stated goals for participation by a diverse group of users and from a broad range of academic institutions in the United States? - Collaboration with industry, national laboratories, and others: To what extent does the proposal include industrial involvement through, for example, sharing instruments, samples and expertise, for commercialization of new instruments; preparation of future innovation and entrepreneurship leaders; and deployment of novel materials? - (Evaluate during the reverse site visit) Management: Are the proposed roles of key leadership positions and major committees appropriate?
+Are the proposed MIP operation procedures appropriate?